Treatment Effect Models with Strategic Interaction in Treatment Decisions: Introduction

-This study aims to develop identification and estimation procedure for MTE models that allow both treatment spillover and strategic interaction in the treatment decisions.
-In particular, we focus on an empirically relevant setup in which interactions occur between a pair of agents (e.g., couples, best friends, twins, or duopoly firms).
-We postulate that they make decisions on their treatment status simultaneously in a binary game of complete information.
-Within this framework, we formulate a set of sufficient conditions under which it is possible to point-identify the MTE parameters of interest.
-To this end, we need to address the following two issues.
-The first issue is the non-applicability of standard (i.e., ordered) {\it monotonicity} and {\it unordered monotonicity} (\citealpmain{imbens1994identification}; \citealpmain{heckman1999local, heckman2005structural}; \citealpmain{heckman2018unordered}).
-The monotonicity conditions require that shifts in instrumental variables (IVs) determine the direction of changes in the treatment choices uniformly in all agents.
-As \citetmain{vytlacil2002independence} and \citetmain{heckman2018unordered} show, these monotonicity conditions are equivalent to assuming a model in which the effects of the IVs on the treatment decisions are additively separable from unobservable error terms.
-However, in our case, an agent's treatment choice nonlinearly depends on another agent's treatment choice through strategic interaction.
-Consequently, a shift in one agent's IV can interact with both his/her and the partner's unobservables in a non-additive way, implying the failure of the monotonicity conditions.
-The second issue is the possibility of multiple equilibria in the treatment decisions.
-The presence of multiple equilibria leads to an {\it incomplete} econometric model (e.g., \citealpmain{tamer2003incomplete}; \citealpmain{lewbel2007coherency}; \citealpmain{ciliberto2009market}; \citealpmain{chesher2020structural}, among others) in the sense that the model-consistent treatment assignment is not unique.
-The issue of incompleteness is a common problem in the literature on game model estimation; however, it is not yet well understood in the context of treatment evaluation.
+To achieve our goal, we need to address the following two issues.
+The first issue is the non-applicability of {\it (unordered) monotonicity} (\citealpmain{imbens1994identification}; \citealpmain{heckman1999local, heckman2005structural}; \citealpmain{heckman2018unordered}).
+The monotonicity conditions require that shifts in instrumental variables (IVs) determine the direction of changes in the treatment choices uniformly for all agents. \phantomsection \Copy{AE-4-1}{ \citetmain{vytlacil2002independence} and \citetmain{heckman2018unordered} demonstrate that these monotonicity conditions are equivalent to assuming that each treatment realization is characterized by a single threshold-crossing equation in which the IVs and an unobserved error term are weakly separable.
+However, in our case, an agent's treatment choice may complexly depend on that of another agent through strategic interaction.
+As a result, each player's treatment choice cannot be expressed as a weakly separable threshold crossing model, implying the failure of the monotonicity. } The second issue is the possibility of multiple equilibria in the treatment decisions.
+The presence of multiple equilibria leads to an {\it incomplete} econometric model (e.g., \citealpmain{tamer2003incomplete}; \citealpmain{lewbel2007coherency}; \citealpmain{ciliberto2009market}; \citealpmain{chesher2020structural}) in the sense that the model-consistent treatment assignment is not unique.
+The issue of incompleteness is common in the literature on game model estimation; however, it is not yet well understood in the context of treatment evaluation.